beeware/briefcase/docs/en/how-to/publishing/iOS.md

 bar; this will capture screenshots of the necessary size.

-You can change simulator device by clicking on the device target int the top bar of the Xcode window.
+You can change simulator device by clicking on the device target int the top bar of the XCode window.
 Click on the device name, and select the device from the list.
 If the device you need doesn't exist on this list, click on "Manage Run Destinations" to add a simulator for that device type.

 ## Produce an App archive

-Select the root node of the Xcode project browser (it should be the formal name of your app), then select the **Signing & Capabilities** tab from configuration options that are displayed.
+Select the root node of the XCode project browser (it should be the formal name of your app), then select the **Signing & Capabilities** tab from configuration options that are displayed.
 The "Team" option under "Signing" will be listed as "None"; select the name of the development